Watercolor paints contain four principal ingredients: pigments, natural or synthetic, mineral or organic gum arabic.

 Wet into Wet Wash

-It is produced by wetting the area of paper.
+It is produced by wetting the paper surface.
 "Charging in" is the addition of color to wet paint.
-Once sufficient pigment is added to fill the entire area quickly, let it dry.
+Once sufficient pigment has been added to quickly fill the entire area, let it dry.

 The Bloom Effect